-• If there is demand staff should be trained to deliver brief interventions.
-Treatment • Treatment of young people and adolescents is the same as the treatment for adults (see adult section) although there is no evidence base around treatment of alcohol issues in young people.
-Re-enablement Evidence There is very little evidence to suggest the best programmes for ensuring long term relapse prevention and re-enablement into the community There is limited evidence around psychosocial and educational programmes for increasing abstinence from alcohol in pregnancy.
-The intervention reviewed varied widely [Cochrane review 2009].
-There is a lack of research to draw a conclusion round pharmacologic interventions, psychosocial interventions or Home visits for pregnant women with alcohol or drug problems Gaps in Evidence There is no evidence for the efficacy of case management for children and young people There is no evidence for the efficacy of assertive community treatment for children and young people There is no evidence for the efficacy of the stepped approach for children and young people Diagnosis and identification of withdrawal is difficult in children and young people, for this reason a lower threshold for admission for children and young people who misuse alcohol.
-There is not evidence to support an ST regime for pharmacological treatment over and FD regime.
-Treatment of children and young people is detailed in NICE guidance CG115 Key priorities for imp pacting life course in this age band 3.
-Prevent alco phol related teenage pregnancies
+- There is limited evidence around psychosocial and educational programmes for increasing abstinence from alcohol in pregnancy.
+The intervention reviewed varied widely [Cochrane review 2009]10. - There is a lack of research to draw a conclusion round pharmacologic interventions11, psychosocial interventions12 or Home visits for pregnant women with alcohol or drug problems

+Gaps in Evidence

+- There is no evidence for the efficacy of case management for children and young people - There is no evidence for the efficacy of assertive community treatment for children and young people - There is no evidence for the efficacy of the stepped approach for children and young people - Diagnosis and identification of withdrawal is difficult in children and young people, for this reason a lower threshold for admission for children and young people who misuse alcohol. - There is not evidence to support an ST regime for pharmacological treatment over and FD regime. - Treatment of children and young people is detailed in NICE guidance CG115

+Key priorities for impacting life course in this age band

-Prevent misusing alcohol at this age band, screen to identify those misusing alcohol in this 4. age band, provide brief intervention and refer to alcohol services to ensure the alcohol misuse does not impact on their life course
+- 3. Prevent alcohol related teenage pregnancies - Prevent misusing alcohol at this age band, screen to identify those misusing alcohol in this age band, provide brief intervention and refer to alcohol services to ensure the alcohol misuse does not impact on their life course